-What are the key things my policy doesn't cover?
+What are the key things my membership doesn't cover?

-Your policy does not cover For more information Notes Treatment of medical conditions you had, or had symptoms of, before you joined. " For details, see 3.4 Your policy is designed to cover necessary treatment of new medical conditions that arise after you join.
-Treatment of ongoing, recurrent and long-term conditions (chronic conditions) " For details, see 3.5 Treatment of cancer except as shown in 4.1b, if you do not have Comprehensive Cancer Cover. " For details, see 4.1 × Pregnancy and childbirth " For details, see 4.24 or call us on 0345 600 1292 Few health insurance policies cover pregnancy and childbirth because they are not illnesses, and the NHS is set up to deal with them.
+Your plan does not cover For more information Notes Treatment of medical conditions you had, or had symptoms of, before you joined " For details, see 3.4 Your plan is designed to cover necessary treatment of new medical conditions that arise after you join.
+Treatment of ongoing, recurrent and long-term conditions (chronic conditions) " For details, see 3.5

+Treatment of cancer except as shown in 4.1, unless you have Comprehensive Cancer Cover " For details, see 4.1 Pregnancy and childbirth " For details, see 4.24 Few health insurance plans cover pregnancy and childbirth because they are not illnesses, and the NHS is set up to deal with them